 Future of the Forest

-Join us for a hike and discussion on the history and current stewardship practices of the oldest professionally-managed forest in the United States.
+Join us for a hike exploring the history and stewardship of the oldest professionally-managed forest in the United States.
 During this 2-hour hike, see some of the most unique parts of the park and visit stands with active forestry.
 Meet at Prosper parking lot.
 Moderate, 3 miles.